 AIPT has temporarily ceased its business operations since February 2020.
-AIPT has recorded its depreciation expense in the administration, and in the 4th quarter of 2020 the management has assessed the value of property, plant and equipment in the consolidated financial statements from the temporary cessation of business by using the appraiser to evaluate the fair value of the assets were not significantly different to the previous appraiser value.
-Therefore, an allowance for impairment in the amount of 17.40 million Baht from 2019 still remain as of 31 December 2020.
+AIPT has recorded its depreciation expense in the administration, and in the 4th quarter of 2022 the management has assessed the value of property, by using the appraiser to evaluate the fair value of the assets were significantly different to the previous appraiser value.
+Therefore, AIPT record the reversal of the allowance for impairment in the amount of 17.40 million Baht, which realized as other income for 11.40 million Baht and adjusting the value of the remaining assets as of 31 December 2022 for 6.00 million Baht.